Criminal Investigation into Healthcare Fraud Allegations

 “Should I hire a healthcare fraud lawyer for precharge representation, and if yes, when?”

-People who find themselves in the crosshairs of a law enforcement investigation typically have no experience with the criminal justice system.
+People in the crosshairs of a law enforcement investigation typically have no experience with the criminal justice system.
 It is not uncommon to question whether to hire a lawyer.
-It might also be hard to determine the right time to retain an attorney for precharge representation.
+Determining when to retain an attorney for precharge representation might also be challenging.
 The other common misconception is that it might “look bad” if someone hires a criminal defense lawyer.